de4a-eu/study_abroad/README.md

 # study_abroad
-Repository for canonical evidences of the DE4A Study Abroad pilot
+Repository for the canonical evidences of the DE4A Study Abroad pilot